ShalevAtsis/Socket_Chat/README.md

 # Socket_Chat

 A multithreaded chat server implemented in Python using TCP sockets.
 Supports real-time communication between multiple clients with both private and broadcast messaging, session logging, and graceful shutdown.
 Includes both script and executable versions for ease of use.

-# Multi-Threaded Chat Server

-This project implements a multi-client chat system using Python and TCP sockets.
-It supports real-time messaging, including private and broadcast communication, with a multithreaded server capable of handling multiple clients simultaneously.

 ## Features